ManticoreGamesInc/platform-documentation/src/api/player.md

 There are events that fire at most major points for a player during gameplay.
 This example shows how to receive an event for players being damaged, dying, and spawning, as well as how to make a player automatically respawn after dying.

-One important thing to note - `player.damagedEvent` and `player.diedEvent` only execute on the server, so if you are writing a script that runs inside of a client context, it will not receive these events!
+One important thing to note - `player.damagedEvent` and `player.diedEvent` only execute on the server, so if you are writing a script that runs inside of a client context, it will not receive these events.

 ```lua
 function OnPlayerDamage(player, damage)